OpenCDSS/cdss-app-tstool-doc-user/mkdocs-project/docs/introduction/introduction.md

 </p>**

 **<p style="text-align: center;">
-Network Definition Input Table (<a href="../../command-ref/AnalyzeNetworkPointFlow/AnalyzeNetworkPointFlow_InputTable.png">see also the full-size image</a>)
+Network Definition Input Table (<a href="../../command-ref/AnalyzeNetworkPointFlow/AnalyzeNetworkPointFlow_InputTable.png">see full-size image</a>)
 </p>**

 The time series associated with a network can be analyzed,